luc457x/luc457x/README.md

 - 👋 Hi, I’m lucas.
-- 👀 I’m interested in python, linux, games and blockchain tech...
+- 👀 I’m interested in python, linux, blockchain and games...
-- 🌱 I’m currently learning python and linux shell.
+- 🌱 I’m currently learning linux and python.
-- 💞️ I’m looking to collaborate on anything related to game design, data analytics or linux shell.
+- 💞️ I’m looking to collaborate on anything related to game design, data analytics or linux.
-- 📫 contato@lucas7x.win

  <div>
    <a href="https://github.com/luc457x">